saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

     *   For each API call (YouTube video details, YouTube comments, Longcat AI analysis, Longcat AI blog post generation, and Longcat AI custom question answering), it iterates through the available keys.
 If a request fails with a rate limit error (HTTP 429 or YouTube's `quotaExceeded` 403), it attempts the request again with the next key in the list.
 *   **YouTube Data API Calls (if new/re-analysis):** Fetches video `snippet` (title, description, thumbnail, tags, `channelTitle`) and top-level comments (`maxResults=100`).
 *   **Comment Processing (if new/re-analysis):** Maps comments to include `text` and `likeCount`, enforces a minimum of 50 comments, and sorts them by `likeCount`.
-*   **Longcat AI API Call (Analysis - if new/re-analysis):** Constructs a `longcatPrompt` including video details, tags, and weighted comments.
+*   **Longcat AI API Call (Sentiment Analysis):** Constructs a `longcatPrompt` including video details, tags, and weighted comments.
 Instructs the AI to prioritize comments with higher like counts.
 Sends a `POST` request to Longcat AI, requesting a `json_object` response for sentiment analysis.
-*   **Longcat AI API Call (Blog Post Generation - if new/re-analysis):** After successful sentiment analysis, a *second* `POST` request is made to Longcat AI for blog post generation.
+*   **Longcat AI API Call (Blog Post Generation):** After successful sentiment analysis, a *second* `POST` request is made to Longcat AI for blog post generation.
 *   **Longcat AI API Call (Custom Questions - always if new questions):** If `customQuestions` are provided, the function iterates through each question.
 For each, it constructs a specific prompt including the full video analysis context and the user's question, instructing the AI to generate an answer of the specified `wordCount`.
 These answers are collected into `customQaResults`.
 *   **Response:** Returns a `200 OK` response with video details, comments, the AI analysis result, the `blogPostSlug`, the `originalVideoLink`, the `customQaResults`, and the `lastReanalyzedAt` timestamp for frontend display.
 *   **Error Handling:** Includes comprehensive `try-catch` blocks, **returning 403 status for daily analysis limit exceedances.**